 - Be a business worthy of admiring, think Patagonia or Toms—a brand that walks the talk and can prove it.

 - Products and services should provide real value and meet actual needs.
 Value for money, i.e. good quality at fair prices is important to them.

 - Create a customer service system that is quick, responsive, instant and – of course – optimized for smartphone users.
 Keep in mind that they prefer messaging over actual phone conversations.
 (Seriously, Millennials and Gen Z are more likely to have phone phobia…) So consider using social channels for Gen Z consumers’ customer service needs.
 You might also want to offer self-service options like a well-written FAQ page for issues that they can fix on their own, without having to contact customer service.

-Where possible, personalize the customer service experience.
+Tip: Where possible, personalize the customer service experience.
 Gen Z consumers seem to expect and appreciate when messages and interactions with a brand are customized.

 - Since they’re a cost-conscious generation, you’ll have to make sure it’s clear why your products or services are worth a higher price tag.
 Pay attention to your product or service descriptions!

 - Privacy matters!
 Commit to and highlight your business’ dedication to protecting customers’ privacy.